 Ten minutes later Jeremy cautiously looked out of the porthole to see what was going on.
 He saw that two sailors were gripping a man by his arms.
 His hands were tied behind his back.
 They were dragging him towards the plank.

-“Oh stop being stupid,” said Jemima, But she was curious enough to come to take a look through the porthole.”
+“Oh stop being stupid,” said Jemima, but she was curious enough to come and take a look through the porthole.

 And both the children rushed out onto the deck.